 The Musical Instrument Museum (MIM) was founded by Robert J. Ulrich, former CEO and chairman emeritus of Target Corporation.
 An avid collector of African art and a world museum enthusiast, Ulrich and his friend Marc Felix originated the idea for MIM after a visit to the Musical Instruments Museum in Brussels, Belgium.
 Their unique vision was to create a museum and collection that afford equal representation to the musical instruments and music of every country in the world.
 Using state-of-the‐art audiovisual technology to show musical instruments being played in their original cultural context and delivering the sound of these instruments through high-quality headphones, MIM provides a one-of‐a‐kind experience to museum guests.

 MIM curator April Solomon contacted Monty Levenson prior to its opening seeking advice on building an exhibit related to the shakuhachi.
 This led to an extensive, year-long collaboration, including Monty's wife Kayo, originally from Tokushima Prefecture, that resulted in the exhibit space pictured below.
-Both of the instruments displayed—a 1.8' jiari and 2.6' jinashi —are Tai Hei Shakuhachi.
-The authentic historical komuso outfit, from straw sandals to tengai basket hat, were graciously provided by Monty's friend, Daido Houun-san (formerly Barry Nyosui Weiss), a Zen priest in Japan, with the blessing of Takahashi Suiko-sensei, head of Onchido, a komuso group in Matsudo.
-Music featured at the exhibit include several Koten Honkyoku performed by Yoshiobu Taniguchi.
+Both of the instruments displayed—a 1.8' jiari and 2.6' jinashi—are Tai Hei Shakuhachi made by Monty.
+The authentic historical komuso outfit, from straw sandals to tengai basket hat, were graciously provided by Monty's friend, Daido Houun-san (Barry Nyosui Weiss), a Zen priest in Japan, with the blessing of Takahashi Suiko-sensei, head of Onchido, a komuso group in Matsudo.
+Music featured at the exhibit include several Koten Honkyoku performed by Yoshinobu Taniguchi.